CSNewbie123/cyberdataquiz/README.md

 # Data Quiz
-A simple quiz app which aims to question & increase the user's knowledge with regards to protecting themselves online.
+A quiz app which aims to question & increase the user's knowledge with regards to protecting themselves digitally.